jto/jto.github.io.sources/_posts/2016-01-29-getting-started-with-shapeless.md

 <script src="https://gist.github.com/jto/4d7a4392a84da8446f69.js?file=9_myclass.scala"></script>

 You may not want to force `HList` on your users.
-So how do you create instances of `MyClass` wihtout using `HList` directly ?
+So how do you create instances of `MyClass` without using `HList` directly ?
 Well, you can provide a bunch of `apply` methods:

 <script src="https://gist.github.com/jto/4d7a4392a84da8446f69.js?file=10_applys.scala"></script>